rrovetto/Ontology-Development-Guidelines/README.md

 # Ontology Development Guidelines (manual approach)
 There are different methods, both automated and manual, to develop an ontology.
-This repository contains descriptions that succinctly explain one way to manually develop an ontology.
-It mentions some methodological aspects for doing so, and offers guidelines.
-CAVEAT: this is based on my experience and studies and is thereby limited and biased in that respect.
-The reader is encouraged to look at the diverse content on this subject from around the globe.
+This repository contains descriptions that succinctly explain one way to manually develop an ontology, and offers guidelines.
+NOTE: this is based on my limited experience and studies.
+The reader is encouraged to look at the diverse and relevant content from around the globe.

 **Related**: [Ethical aspects of Ontology & Semantic modeling](https://github.com/rrovetto/Ethical-Ontology-Development) and [Myths of Ontology Development & Use](https://github.com/rrovetto/Ethical-Ontology-Development/blob/master/Myths-Of-Ontology-Development.md).

 **SUPPORT**:  If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
-Financial support is needed to sustain development and for income due to lack of opportunity.
+Financial support is needed to sustain development.

 **For Hire**
 - [Purchase services, products, or schedule a meeting at this link](https://tinyurl.com/yas7trzy)